adnanmuhtadi/milestone-project-4/documentation/database/database_structure.md

 <h1 align="center">Database Structure</h1>

 The User model used in this project is provided by Django which came from the Code Institute 'Boutique Ado' video tutorials as a part of defaults `django.contrib.auth.models`.
-For more information about [Click here](https://docs.djangoproject.com/en/3.0/ref/contrib/auth/).
+For more information about [click here](https://docs.djangoproject.com/en/3.0/ref/contrib/auth/).

 # Data Modelling